2025 BYU Cougars football team

-The 2025 BYU Cougars football team represents Brigham Young University (BYU) as a member of the Big 12 Conference during the 2025 NCAA Division I FBS football season.
-The Cougars are led by tenth-year head coach Kalani Sitake and play their home games at LaVell Edwards Stadium.
+The 2025 BYU Cougars football team represented Brigham Young University (BYU) as a member of the Big 12 Conference during the 2025 NCAA Division I FBS football season.
+The Cougars were led by tenth-year head coach Kalani Sitake and play their home games at LaVell Edwards Stadium.
+With a loss by Arizona State on November 28, the Cougars clinched a berth in the 2025 Big 12 Championship Game, their first appearance in the Big 12 Championship Game in program history, where they were defeated by Texas Tech.